just214/fluky/README.md

 ### A random number generator for JavaScript.
 The **fluky** constructor can be accessed one of two ways.

+You use the constructor to create a custom ***fluky*** object that you can use to create random numbers.

 ```
 var myRandomNumber = Fluky();
 ```